How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 dehydrated white rice in a half gallon canning jar to equalize for moisture and condition | | dehydrating white rice | dehydrated white rice | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage

 The 7 cups of cooked rice, now dehydrated, fit nicely into this 1/2 gallon size canning jar.
 We are now in the equalizing and conditioning step of this project.
-Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread, or equalized, among all the other pieces in the batch.
+Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.

 After a short cooling period, loosely pack the dehydrated rice into a clean, dry, insect-proof, and airtight storage container.
 We use the larger quart-size canning jars for conditioning.
 Since the canning jars are clear, it’s easy to see what’s inside.
 Fill the jars at most 2/3 to 3/4 full, leaving some headspace.